himanshup/myshowlist/README.md

 pip3 install -r requirements.txt
 ```

-Install postgres and create and configure a database.
-In myshowlist/settings.py, change the NAME/USER/PASSWORD values to yours.
+Install [PostgreSQL](https://www.postgresql.org/) and create and configure a database.

+In `/myshowlist/settings.py`, change NAME, USER, and PASSWORD values to yours:

 ```
 DATABASES = {